 Learn about your prescriptions overseas: Many U.S. prescriptions are not available outside of the United States and some are even illegal.
 Even some common over-the-counter medications here are not available or possibly illegal abroad.
 Contact the USF Travel Clinic for further information.
 Travelers should bring enough of their medication to last for the entire travel experience.
 If you run out, it may be difficult or impossible to fill your prescription overseas.
 You also should always carry your medicines in the original containers.
 Never a clear plastic bag!
 And, if possible, carry copies of prescriptions, written with the generic (or scientific) drug name, as trade names vary from country to country.

 Pre-existing conditions and disabilities: Always carry your blood type and information on any medical conditions with you while abroad.
 It is not unusual that while abroad, individuals with disabilities may find accessibility and accommodation very different than what you find in the United States.
 Plan ahead.
 The U.S. Department of State country profiles often report on accessibility issues under the section Local Laws & Special Circumstances.
 Mobility International USA (MIUSA) is another resource.
 Founded in 1981, it is a disability-led non-profit organization headquartered in Eugene, Oregon, USA, working to advance the rights of people with disabilities globally.Back to Top

-- The information you provide in this application assists USF World to support you if an emergency situation arises while you are abroad.
+- The information you provide on the electronic Travel Authorization also assists USF World to support you if an emergency situation arises while you are abroad.

 Insurance for Accompanying Family Members: If you plan to travel with a spouse or other family members, it is very important to obtain additional medical insurance coverage as the medical insurance provided by USF only provides coverage for USF travelers on USF business during authorized dates of travel.